Alex Bregman Player Props: Astros vs. Twins

 Alex Bregman At The Plate

-- Bregman has had a base hit in three of eight games this year, and multiple hits once.
+- Bregman has picked up a hit in three games this season (33.3%), including one multi-hit game.

-- In eight games played this season, he has not hit a home run.
+- In nine games played this season, he has not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.